bxparks/acetimec/README.md

 } AtcOffsetDateTime;
 ```

-The initial memory layout of `AtcOffsetDateTime` was designed to be identical to
+The memory layout of `AtcOffsetDateTime` was designed to be identical to
-`AtcLocalDateTime`.
+`AtcLocalDateTime` so that functions that accept a pointer to `AtcLocalDateTime`
+can be given a pointer to `AtcOffsetDateTime` as well.

 The `fold` parameter is used to disambiguate a time which occurs twice due
 to a DST change.
 For example, in most of North America, the time zone switches